1. What is a Rudraksha?

 8. When can I wear Rudraksha Mala?

 The mala can be worn all the time.
-You can even wear it when you shower.
+You can even wear it when you sleep or shower.
 If you take cold water baths and are not using any chemical soap, it is especially good for the water to flow over it and upon your body.
 But if you are using chemical soaps and warm water, it becomes brittle and will crack after sometime, so it is best to avoid wearing it at such times.